 It often gets worse with movement – like climbing stairs, squatting, or walking.
 Yet, it can also be present at rest, mostly while sitting or standing for long periods.

 It could feel like a dull, intermittent pain around your whole knee joint throughout the day.
-Or a sharp, intense pain that appears in specific movements.
+Or a sharp, severe pain that appears in specific movements.

 2) Joint stiffness for less than 30 minutes